mlflow/mlflow/docs/source/models.rst

 Spark MLlib (``spark``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The spark model flavor lets users to export and deploy Spark MLlib models.
-It saves and loads models using Spark MLLib's native serialization.
-The model can be deployed as ``Python Function``.
+The spark model flavor lets users export Spark MLlib models as MLflow models.
+The models are saved using Spark MLLib's native serialization.
+The models can be loaded back to Spark or they can be deployed as ``Python Function``.
+When deployed as PyFunc, the model will create its own SparkContext and convert data to SparkDataFrame before scoring.
+While this is not the most efficient solution, especially for realtime scoring, it enables users to easily deploy any PipelineModel (currently only available for models without external jar dependencies) to any endpoint supported by MLflow.
-When deployed as PyFunc, the model will create its own SparkContext and translate data to SparkDataFrame before scoring.
-While this is not the most efficient solution, especially for real time scoring, it enables users to easily deploy any PipelineModel (currently only available without external dependencies).
-For more information, see :py:mod:`mlflow.spark`.
+For more information,see :py:mod:`mlflow.spark`.

 Custom Flavors